 Webster Community Power

 Webster Community Power is on the way to save the day!
 Literally!
 Webster Community Power is designed to save you, the resident electric rate payer, money.
-Community Power can be a lot of things, but the primary benefit here in Webster is that it WILL save you money compared to default utility rates, or the power supply program won't launch.
+Community Power can be a lot of things, but the primary benefit here in Webster is that it MUST save you money compared to default utility rates, or the power supply program won't launch.

 Who is CPCNH?
 The Community Power Coalition of New Hampshire is a non-profit group founded by communities, for communities, to enable the most effective and efficient implementation of community power possible.
 You can find out more about them here: https://www.cpcnh.org/benefits